PerHenrikHardeberg/UIADemoCrane/README.md

 The repo is including:

 Report:
-- Complete report from master thesis (Demo Model start up guide in appendix of report)
+- Complete report from master thesis (Demo Model start up guide in appendix of report) (Will be added after censorship)

 Software (See seperate readme file in folder):
 - Beckhoff Twincat 3 PLC program